Trust & Safety

 Airbnb began as a way to allow people to share their homes.
 Though Airbnb has grown since the early days, and home sharing has expanded around the world, we still expect that every listing is not just a transaction, but a place for others to belong.

 Every Airbnb experience is unique and each detail specific to a home, a neighbourhood and a host.
 Since our community makes commitments based on these details, we have to be able to trust each other’s reliability—whether it be in timely communication, the condition of the home or in the expectations we set.

 Providing uninhabitable spaces

 You should not provide spaces with sub-standard cleanliness or undisclosed lack of running water or electricity.
-You should not provide spaces that are not legitimate sleeping quarters (e.g. camping gear), not stationary for the duration of the stay (e.g. moving boats), or lack access to dedicated restroom facilities (e.g. directing guests to use public bathrooms).
+You should not provide spaces that are not legitimate sleeping quarters (e.g. camping gear), not stationary for the duration of the stay (e.g. moving boats) or lack access to dedicated bathroom facilities (e.g. directing guests to use public bathrooms).

 Absent extenuating circumstances, you should not cancel after the deadline set in the relevant cancellation policy.
 You should also not fail to make check-in possible, fail to pay, or break the host’s House Rules.